-The minimum regulatory LICAT ratio is 90% for MFC and Manufacturers Life; in addition, Manufacturers Life is subject to a supervisory target of 100%.
+The minimum regulatory LICAT ratio is 90% for MFC and MLI; in addition, MLI is subject to an industry-wide supervisory target of 100%.
 OSFI expects each insurance company to establish an internal target capital level that provides a cushion above the regulatory requirements.
 This cushion allows for coping with volatility in markets and economic conditions, and enhances flexibility in capital management to consider aspects such as innovations in the industry, consolidation trends and international developments.
 OSFI may require that a higher amount of capital be available, taking into account such factors as operating experience and diversification of asset or insurance portfolios.
-MFC endeavours to manage its business such that LICAT ratios for both MFC and Manufacturers Life are above their internal targets.
-See the section entitled "Capital Management Framework - Regulatory Capital Position" in our 2022 MD&A for our LICAT ratios.
+MFC endeavours to manage its business such that LICAT ratios for both MFC and MLI are above their internal targets.
+See the section entitled "Capital Management Framework - Regulatory Capital Position" in our 2023 MD&A for our LICAT ratios.